Technical and Cultural Visits

 ** Places are limited.
 Where demand exceeds capacity, priority will be assigned based on the date of conference registration (earlier registrations receive priority).

-Further information on the technical visit sites is provided below.
+Further information on the technical and cultural visit sites is provided below.

 Technical Visits